How to Review a Contract: A Step-by-Step Guide for Non-Lawyers

 Step 3: Check the money clauses

 Every contract has money flowing in one or both directions.
-Verify: the total amount and payment schedule, what triggers payment (milestones, time, delivery), late payment penalties and interest rates, price adjustment mechanisms, and whether expenses are included or additional.
+Verify: the total amount and payment schedule, what triggers payment (milestones, time, delivery), late payment penalties, price adjustment mechanisms, and whether expenses are included.

 Pay special attention to auto-renewal clauses.
-Many vendor contracts auto-renew for another full year if you don’t cancel within a narrow window (often 30–60 days before the renewal date).
+Many vendor contracts auto-renew for another full year if you don’t cancel within a narrow window.

-Three clauses work together to allocate risk: limitation of liability (how much you can owe), indemnification (who pays when third parties sue), and insurance (who carries coverage and how much).
+Three clauses work together to allocate risk: limitation of liability (how much you can owe), indemnification (who pays when third parties sue), and insurance (who carries coverage).

 Step 5: Understand how it ends

 Every contract should have clear exit paths.
-Check for: termination for convenience (can either party walk away with notice?), termination for cause (what constitutes a material breach?), cure periods (how long does the breaching party have to fix the problem?), survival clauses (which obligations continue after termination?), and transition assistance (will the vendor help you migrate?).
+Check for: termination for convenience (can either party walk away?), termination for cause (what constitutes material breach?), cure periods (how long to fix problems?), survival clauses (what continues after termination?), and transition assistance.

-The "General Provisions" section at the end contains clauses that lawyers call "boilerplate" but that can have serious consequences.
-Governing law determines which state’s laws apply (and where you’d have to litigate).
-Assignment restrictions prevent the other party from transferring the contract to someone you didn’t agree to do business with.
-Force majeure defines what happens when extraordinary events prevent performance.
+The "General Provisions" section contains clauses that can have serious consequences.
+Governing law determines which state’s laws apply.
+Assignment restrictions prevent contract transfers.
+Force majeure defines what happens during extraordinary events.

-Don’t skip these.
-A governing law clause that requires you to litigate in another state could make enforcing your rights economically impractical.
+A governing law clause requiring you to litigate in another state could make enforcing your rights economically impractical.

 Step 7: Use AI to catch what you missed

-Even experienced lawyers miss things in contracts — especially under time pressure.
+Even experienced lawyers miss things under time pressure.
 AI-powered tools like ClauseGuard can analyze a contract in 90 seconds, flag every clause by risk severity, identify missing standard provisions, and generate replacement language.

-The most effective approach is to do your own review first using steps 1–6, then run the contract through ClauseGuard to catch anything you missed.
-The AI often identifies subtle issues — like a liability cap that doesn’t cover indemnification obligations, or a termination clause with no cure period — that non-lawyers commonly overlook.
+The most effective approach: do your own review first using steps 1–6, then run the contract through ClauseGuard to catch anything you missed.

 Upload a contract for free AI review